HBO Max: 17 of the best movies to watch

 The Eyes of Tammy Faye (2021)

-Jessica Chastain stars in this biopic of televangelist Tammy Faye Bakker, who, along with her husband, Jim, created and helmed the massively popular religious broadcasting network PTL in the 70s and 80s.
-Chastain's committed performance brings Tammy Faye's outlandish and magnetic personality to life.
-You'll find yourself drawn into her world, with all its ridiculous makeup choices, weirdly-timed prayers, and devastating scandals.
+Jessica Chastain stars in this biopic of televangelist Tammy Faye Bakker, who, along with her husband, Jim, created and helmed the massively popular religious broadcasting network PTL in the '70s and '80s.
+Chastain's committed performance brings Tammy Faye's outsize and magnetic personality to life.
+You'll find yourself drawn into her world, with all its ridiculous makeup choices, weirdly timed prayers and bubbling scandals.
 It's unclear how long The Eyes of Tammy Faye will remain on the HBO streamer, so we recommend you reserve an evening with Bakker while you can.

 A coming-of-age drama featuring motorbikes.
 Charm City Kings stars a fresh young cast, including Jahi Di'Allo Winston as Mouse, a 14-year-old swept up in the biking world of Baltimore, much to his mother's dismay.
 The film's strengths lie in its impressive young talent and strong direction of scenes involving motorbike action.
 Plus WandaVision fans will spot Teyonah Parris in a supporting role.
 Not perfect, but plenty to admire.